Area of expertise: urology, bladder cancer, kidney cancer, retroperitoneal fibrosis (RPF)

 He is the surgeon in the Guy’s unit who performs the retroperitoneal lymph node dissections (RPLND) for men with residual testis cancer after intensive chemotherapy.

-Mr O'Brien runs the retroperitoneal fibrosis (RPF) service with Ms Archie Fernando and Dr James Pattison.
+Tim runs the retroperitoneal fibrosis (RPF) service with Ms Archie Fernando and Dr James Pattison.
 This specialist service was established in 2012 and the multidisciplinary care offered is probably unique in the UK.
 The clinic has been a great success and in 2018 the 260th patient with RPF was seen for assessment.
 The team have built up very significant expertise in ureterolysis so that over 60 patients have now undergone this complex operation.
 A patient forum has been established and the team are actively involoved in research in the disease.

 In 2013, he was elected to the Scientific Congress Office of the European Association of Urology.